bubbles-suite/BUBBLES/README.md

-.:BuBbLeS:.
+.:BUBBLES:.
 ================

-BuBbLeS (BuBbLeS is a User-friendly Bio-nano Bundle for Large-scale Efficient Simulations) is a set of tools designed to simulate the interactions and kinetics of Nanoparticles in biological enviornments of aqueous solutions containing proteins.
+BUBBLES (BUBBLES is a User-friendly Bio-nano Bundle for Large-scale Efficient Simulations) is a set of tools designed to simulate the interactions and kinetics of Nanoparticles in biological enviornments of aqueous solutions containing proteins.

 # Features